 - Bill 69, An Act to amend the Cultural Heritage Act and other legislative provisions (Order of reference given on 8 December 2020).

 Statutory order

 - Hearing the heads of educational institutions at the university level.

 COMMITTEE ON LABOUR AND THE ECONOMY

 Order of reference

 Special Consultations:

 - Bill 78, An Act mainly to improve the transparency of enterprises (Order of reference given on 4 February 2021).

 Consideration of Bills:

+- Bill 59, An Act to modernize the occupational health and safety regime (Order of reference given on 16 February 2021).

-Bill 217, An Act respecting the objects and powers of the Roman Catholic Archiepiscopal corporation of Montreal (Order of reference given on 11 November 2020).
+- Bill 217, An Act respecting the objects and powers of the Roman Catholic Archiepiscopal corporation of Montreal (Order of reference given on 11 November 2020).

 COMMITTEE ON PUBLIC FINANCE

 Order of reference

 Special Consultations:

 - Bill 60, An Act to amend the Public Service Act and other provisions (Order of reference given on 2 February 2021).

 Consideration of Bills: